 1 Introduction

 2 Statutory Framework

 3 Roles and responsibilities

 4 Types of abuse / specific safeguarding issues

 5 Procedures

 6 Training

 7 Professional confidentiality

 8 Records and information sharing

 9 Interagency working

 10 Allegations about members of the workforce

+11 Promoting positive mental health and resilience in school

-11 Whistleblowing
+12 Whistleblowing

 Appendix A Children and Families Hub Partner Access Map

+Appendix B PREVENT referral flow chart

+Appendix C Essex Windscreen of Need and levels of intervention

 CHILD PROTECTION POLICY FOR PERRYFIELDS INFANT SCHOOL 1.
 Introduction Schools and their staff form part of the wider safeguarding system for children.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+In order to fulfil this responsibility effectively, all professionals should make sure their approach is childcentred.
 This means that they should consider, at all times, what is in the best interests of the child.
 (Keeping Children Safe in Education - DfE, 2016) This Child Protection Policy is for all staff, parents, governors, volunteers and the wider school community.
 It forms part of the safeguarding arrangements for our school.
 It should be read in conjunction with the Safeguarding Policy, Safer Recruitment Policy, Staff Code of Conduct Policy, Physical Intervention Policy, Anti-Bullying Policy, Behaviour Policy, Health and Safety Policy, Educational Visit Policy, E-safety Policy, Social Media Policy and Photography Policy.
 It should also be read in conjunction with Keeping Children Safe in Education (DfE, 2016).
-Safeguarding and promoting the welfare of children is defined in Keeping Children Safe in Education as: - Protecting children from maltreatment - Preventing impairment of children's health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes 2.
+Safeguarding and promoting the welfare of children is defined in Keeping Children Safe in Education as: - Protecting children from maltreatment - · Preventing impairment of children's health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes 2.
 Statutory framework Section 175 of the Education Act 2002 (Section 157 for Independent schools) places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.
 The development of appropriate procedures and the monitoring of good practice in Essex are the responsibilities of the Essex Safeguarding Children Board (ESCB).
-In Essex, all professionals must work in accordance with the SET Procedures (ESCB, 2017).
+In Essex, all professionals must work in accordance with the SET Procedures (ESCB, 2018).
 3 / P a g e